Nolte: Preteen 'Twerking' Film Is Netflix's 3rd Strike for Sexualizing Children

 I believe in drawing lines.

 I am not a scold.
 I am not a prude.
 I hate the cancel culture.
-The only strong feeling that bubbles up in me when it comes to what consenting do to one another at home or on the screen is indifference.
+The only strong feeling that bubbles up in me when it comes to what consenting adults do to one another at home or on the screen is indifference.
 But can we draw the line at children?

 Can we draw the line at exploiting little girls — 11, 12, 13-year-old girls?